 Kimchi cauliflower fried rice consists of three main ingredients mentioned in its name.
 From start to finish, this recipe takes roughly 15 minutes at much.
 It’s tangy, slightly spicy, and has a wide array of flavors to satisfy the pickiest eaters.

 Simple yet endlessly customizable, you can toss in almost any leftover veggies that you have in your fridge.
 Chances are, this Korean dish might be your new favorite weeknight dinner, especially on busy days when you’re short on prep time.

 When in need of a quick lunch-in-a-bowl meal, Korean bibimbap is your best bet.
 While brown rice is mainly off the table for the paleo diet, white rice is good to come by.
 To make this classic dish, you’ll need kimchi, healthy vegetables, white rice, and a luscious fried egg.

-It’s not much of a big stretch to say that bibimbap is the ultimate comfort food that almost feels like a culinary hug from Asian cuisine.
+It’s not much of a big stretch to say that bibimbap is the ultimate comfort food that almost feels like a culinary hug from Asian cuisine for vegetarians.
 The secret to perfecting this recipe lies in variety.
 The more types of veggies you toss in, the more delicious it’ll turn out.

 As you take a bite, the crunchy and luscious texture with so many notes of flavor will probably make you swoon.
-Many Koreans adore this mixed rice bowl as a daily staple, considering how little effort and time it takes to prepare.
+A highly-regarded dish in North Korea and South Korea, this rice bowl is a daily staple in their cuisine, especially considering how little effort and time it takes to make.

 One of the most famous “meaty” vegan recipes, this cauliflower steak is perfect for curbing your meat cravings.
 As strange as it may seem, thick slices of cauliflowers roasted with flavorful seasonings make a hardy and satisfying dinner that even meat-eaters will love.